 Full of compassion, honesty and humour, Dancing Bear explores the struggle between faith, sexuality and gender identity.

-A multi-talented cast (featuring drag queen star Divina De Campo) deftly flip between catchy pop tunes and dramatic storytelling to create a feast for the heart and head that explores the desperate tightrope of personal integrity, social acceptance and mental health that many LGBTQ+ people may find themselves precariously balancing on.
+A multi-talented cast (featuring Divina De Campo) deftly flip between catchy pop tunes and dramatic storytelling to create a feast for the heart and head.

-Dancing Bear is a BSL interpreted show with audio description.
+Dancing Bear is a BSL interpreted show with integrated audio description.

 Dancing Bear originally previewed at Contact (Manchester) in February 2016 as part of Queer Contact Festival as well as a sell out performance at West Yorkshire Playhouse (Leeds) as part of LGBT History Month.
 The show will tour from February 2018 onwards.

 Dancing Bear was originally commissioned by Contact and supported by West Yorkshire Playhouse, Theatre in the Mill, Yorkshire Dance, Live Art Bistro, LCI (Leeds Church Institute), Chritsian SeedBed Trust, chapelFM and Arts Council England.

 The ‘Dancing Bear (Original Cast Recording)’ album is available to download online: www.jamiefletcherandcompany.bandcamp.com